 In 2002, the City announced that by August 2003 it would provide a mixed-use greenway circumnavigating Manhattan.
-To complete this goal, an interagency committee was formed to plan, design and implement the plan.
-The agencies represented were the Department of City Planning (DCP), the New York City Department of Transportation (DOT), New York State Department of Transportation (NYSDOT), the Economic Development Corporation (EDC), and the Department of Parks and Recreation (DPR).
+To complete this goal, an interagency committee was formed to plan, design, and implement the plan.
+The agencies represented were DCP, NYCDOT, the New York State Department of Transportation (NYSDOT), the Economic Development Corporation (EDC), and DPR.
 The November 2004 Manhattan Waterfront Greenway Plan outlines future planned greenway developments and documents past plans for the greenway, recent improvements, and current conditions on the greenway and the waterfront.
 The plan calls for improvements to the temporary off street pedestrian and bike path that runs through the project site south of Old Slip.